 Since the problem at hand is a classification problem, regression and clustering algorithms have been rejected.
 The dataset cannot be considered as big data, so relevant algorithms are not considered.
 The goal is to classify individuals as either a POI or non-POI.
 Since this is a classification problem, decision tree, k nearest neighbor, support vector classifier, logistic regression and adaboost learning algorithms have been implemented to the given dataset.

-The precision and recall are tabulated in Table 2: Precision and Recall of different algorithms.
+The precision and recall are tabulated in Table 4: Precision and Recall of different algorithms.
 It is detected that decision tree has higher precision and recall rate, therefore, decision tree is being selected for further analysis.
-To remember, precision is the number of correct positive classifications divided by the total number of positive labels assigned.
+To sum up, precision is the number of correct positive classifications divided by the total number of positive labels assigned.
 It is the fraction of persons of interest predicted by the algorithm that are truly persons of interest.
 Recall is the number of correct positive classifications divided by the number of positive instances that should have been identified.

-Table 2: Precision and Recall of different algorithms
+Table 4: Precision and Recall of different algorithms